Home / Vacations Ideas / Outdoor Adventures / Donut Falls: A Family-Friendly Hike Near Salt Lake City, Utah

 Donut Falls: A Family-Friendly Hike Near Salt Lake City, Utah

-Just a short drive from Salt Lake City, Utah, you can find a local family’s favorite hiking trail in the Big Cottonwood Canyon Road, the Donut Falls Trail.
-The hike takes about 2-3 hours and can be enjoyed during spring, summer, and fall.
+If you are close to Salt Lake City, Utah, you need to check out GoWhee families’ favorite hiking trail in the Big Cottonwood Canyon Road.
+The Donut Falls Trail is a 2-3 hours long hike great for spring, summer, and fall.
 Parents report sightseeing of animals and educational opportunities for little ones.

 What Makes the Donut Fall Trail So Special?

-A Gentle Hike with a Unique Payoff!
-The Donut Falls Trail is approximately 1.5 miles round-trip with a gentle incline.
-The majority of the trail follows a well-marked path through a wooded canyon.
-The hike ends at the waterfall that flows through a circular hole in a rock formation.
+Low effort, high reward, just the way kids like it!
+The Donut Falls Trail is a 1.5-mile round-trip with a gentle incline trail.
+It follows clear path through a wooded canyon and ends at the unique waterfall with a circular hole in a rock formation.

 The final section of the trail, leading to the waterfall itself, involves a bit of loose rocks and is not stroller accessible, but families with children aged 4 and up say that it is manageable.